alire-project/ada_spark_workflow/README.md

    package Ada_SPARK_Workflow.Resources
    is new Standard.Resources (Ada_Spark_Workflow_Config.Crate_Name);
    ```
-   Note that you should replace `Ada_Spark_Workflow` with you crate name here.
+   Note that you should replace `Ada_Spark_Workflow` with your crate name here.

  3. Get path to resources using this new package:
    ```ada